 F. Valid e-mail address:

 As part of your registration, you agree to provide an accurate and current e-mail address and to update the address as necessary.
 If your e-mail address is inaccurate or not current, the Archive may suspend your account.
-Unless there are other circumstances, such as voluntary deletion by a user, Content provided by suspended accounts before the suspension will not be removed.
+Content provided by suspended accounts before the suspension will not be removed unless the OTW Board reasonably believes that presence/inclusion of said Content exposes the Archive and/or the OTW to liability.

+We reserve the right to share your e-mail address with the owners and/or moderators of any Challenges that you sign up for, and during Open Doors importation where the email address you provided on your AO3 account matches an email address that you used in connection with a non-AO3 collection that is being imported into AO3, your email address may be shared with the entity that manages the work(s) that is/are being imported onto AO3 through an Open Doors process.

-ChallengesBy registering or otherwise using an e-mail address in connection with the Archive, you assert that the e-mail address is not listed on any child protection registry.
+By registering or otherwise using an e-mail address in connection with the Archive, you assert that the e-mail address is not listed on any child protection registry.
 (There are child protection registries in Michigan and Utah, and our policy applies to any others that exist or may be adopted, whether local, state, or national, including any outside the U.S.)

-G. What we do with your content:
+G. What we do with Content:

 The OTW does not claim any ownership or copyright in your Content.
 Repeat: we do not own your Content.
 Nothing in this agreement changes that in any way.
 Running the Archive, however, requires us to make copies, and backup copies, on servers that may be located anywhere around the world.